shimaore/cloistered-lake/README.md

     import {merge,from} from '@shimaore/lake'

-Merging streams is done in approximate round-robin fashion; this prevents one stream from eagerly preventing other stream to progress.
+Merging streams is done in approximate round-robin fashion; this prevents one stream from eagerly blocking other stream.

     const BigIntegers = merge(
       // will enumerate 1, 2, 3, 4, …